opencog/learn/run/3-mst-parsing/README.md

 * `compute-mst-marginals.sh`: A bash script that computes marginal statistics after MST parsing has concluded.
 This needs to be run by hand.

+* `run-all.sh`: combines all opf the above steps into one.